Discover all the tax services we offer

 Expats who do have to file a tax return must self-assess their tax obligations when filing a return, much like in the US.

-US expats are considered residents of Japan if they own a home in Japan or have a temporary residence for at least one year.
-Once an expat has lived in Japan for at least five out of the previous ten years, they are considered permanent residents.
+To be considered a resident of Japan for tax purposes, US expats must either own a home in Japan or have a temporary residence for at least one year.
+After living in Japan for five out of the previous ten years, US expats become permanent residents.

 In Japan, residents are taxed on their worldwide income.
 However, Japan has tax treaties with many countries, including the US, so it’s rare that a US expat in Japan would be subject to double taxation.